Chapter 6

 "I'll be there."

-"Stella," his voice suddenly softened a fraction, soft enough to almost not sound like Alberto, "wear the most beautiful dress you've designed.
-Let them see you're doing well."
+"Stella," his voice softened slightly, almost uncharacteristically so, "wear the most beautiful dress you've ever designed.
+Show them you're doing well."

 "I've never not been doing well," I said.

-He laughed quietly, the first and only laugh in this entire call.
+He laughed quietly—the first and only time during our entire conversation.
 "I know.
-Which is exactly why you need to come."
+That's exactly why you need to be there."